ryanscofield03/COSC473-Pet-Questing-Blockchain-App/README.md

 # Pet Quest dApp

+Pet Questing dApp using the Secret Network to create pets, quest them, upgrade them, and battle other pets.
+The rest of this README contains a video demo, and then the setup and instructions for the application.

 ## Installation and running the application

 The application has already been configured to run after cloning the repository, however,